Removing Pubic Hair

 - Apply shaving cream or gel with aloe vera or another soothing agent (made for women) over all the areas you plan to shave.
 Reapply as needed.

-- Use a new/sharp razor or "bikini" razor - DON'T use a dull blade or disposable razor.
+- Use a new/sharp razor or "bikini" razor - DON'T use a dull blade.
 Try a razor with a built-in moisturizing strip.

 - Hold the skin tight with one hand and shave with the other hand.
 Avoid using too much pressure.

 - Shave in the direction that the hair grows, using slow strokes.

 - Rinse your skin with warm water after you are done shaving and then pat dry.